uttamthegoat/EPUB-goat/README.md

 3. Next Open browser and go to extension section in browser and import file from files:
     a.
 For PC: .zip and .xpi (any of the 2 works)
     b.
 For Android: only .xpi works
+4. While applying to Firefox, make sure to select the correct version of Firefox.